Doriantorres13/Pizza-Sales/README.md

 # Pizza Sales Analysis and Dashboard

-This project involves the analysis of pizza sales data using SQL and visualizing the results with a Tableau dashboard.
+This project involves analyzing pizza sales data using SQL and visualizing the results with a Tableau dashboard.
 The goal is to gain insights into sales performance, customer preferences, and trends, which can inform business decisions related to menu optimization and marketing strategies.

 Project Components